dmjohnsson23/micdrop-ruby/README.md

 # Micdrop

 Extensible framework/library to migrate data from source to another using a more declarative interface.
-It is primarilly intended for use in:
+It is primarily intended for use in:

 * Import scripts
 * Export scripts